 Kong Treat with Toothpaste

-If your dog won't cooperate for a traditional teeth brushing session while you sing the alphabet, a next-best alternative is smearing a thin layer of natural toothpaste in and on a Kong or similar toy.
+If your dog won't cooperate for a traditional teeth brushing session while you sing the alphabet, a next-best alternative is smearing a thin layer of enzymatic toothpaste made for your pup in and on a Kong or similar toy.
 As your dog licks and chews, the action can mimic brushing.
 You can even crush this Martha Stewart-style and make your own natural toothpaste.
+Don't use human toothpaste, whatever you do.
+It contains ingredients like artificial sweetener that can make your dog sick!

 Mint & Parsley